 A vast majority of undergraduates attending Academy College come from within Minnesota.
 This places Academy College's level of geographic diversity far below the national average and gives it a national geographic diversity ranking of #3,135.

 We had hoped to tell you more about the international students on campus, but this data is not available.

 Some learners prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

 The "traditional" college student is thought to be between the ages of 18-21.
 However, this college appears to attract a majority of older students.
 At Academy College, 8.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Academy College #1,263 in the nation for student age diversity.

 Take a Look at Age Diversity at Academy College

-Analyze the age range of Academy College undergraduates with the following bar chart.
+Analyze the age range of Academy College students with the following chart.

 Questions About Diversity

 - What do we mean when we refer to diversity in college?